suntong/ffcvt/README.md

   52950504  testf_fast_.mkv     147.11
   55641838  testf_medium_.mkv   174.25

+Same source file, using the fixed `-preset fast`, altering the crf:

+  52950504  testf_28_.mkv       147.11
+  43480573  testf_30_.mkv       146.5
+  36609186  testf_32_.mkv       144.5
+  31427912  testf_34_.mkv       143.9
+  27397348  testf_36_.mkv       139.33

+So it confirms that `-preset` determines the conversion time, while `crf` controls the final file size, not conversion time.

 ```

 ## Preset Method Comparison

 The `ffmpeg` `x265` `preset` determines how fast the encoding process will be. if you choose `ultrafast`, the encoding process is going to run fast, but the file size will be larger when compared to `medium`.
 [The visual quality will be the same](https://trac.ffmpeg.org/wiki/Encode/H.265).
 Valid presets are `ultrafast`, `superfast`, `veryfast`, `faster`, `fast`, `medium`, `slow`, `slower`, `veryslow` and `placebo`.

 Because that [the visual quality are the same](https://trac.ffmpeg.org/wiki/Encode/H.265), so there is no need to go for the slower options, because you won't be gaining anything but for the final file size.
 Therefore, check for yourself the above result file sizes and the conversion times, then pick a preset level you feel comfortable.
-The following present the same data in graphs.
+The following present the same data of above first two list in graphs.
 Click on them each to bring up bigger and most importantly, interactive graph.

 [![preset small](preset-small.png)](https://fiddle.jshell.net/cL2q5p1z/3/show/ "Preset Small")